MicuSebastianCristian/FoodScan-with-Auth0/README.md

-# FoodScan AI Demo
+# FoodScan with Auth0
-## Introduction
-This is a demo of FoodScan with AI-powered food recognition.
+A web application to scan and manage food products